edwardcallow/tesco-jargon/d.md

 #### Demand time
 See [Fill from time](f.md#fill-from-time).

+#### Department key entry
+Checkout proccess to charge a customer the correct price for a product, when no barcode is available.
+Only available to operators with privilege level 3.

 #### Depot gaps
 *Previously known as Late picks and Mark outs.*
 Cages in a depot not picked for an order when they should have been.